kontainapp/guide/docs/gettingstarted/python_flask.md

 # Python

-Below is a short example of using Kontain with Docker:
+Below is a short example of bundling a python microservice in a Kontain-based Container with Docker:

 app/hello.py: